Canop/byo-graphql/README.md

 * I want to manage queries as strings in my Rust code
 * I don't know what I'm doing

-# Why not use it

-* There's already a popular and well tested [GraphQL client in Rust](https://github.com/graphql-rust/graphql-client)
-* I only tested basic queries, no mutations
-* I don't know what I'm doing

 # How to use it

 The [github example](examples/github-stars/main.rs) demonstrates fetching the number of stars of a repository.